ONCE FOR ALL www.openhandspublications.com Glenn W. Harrell 05-07

 “They even deny that we must obey Jesus Christ as our only Master and Lord.” (v4b)

 This was error mixed in with truth, and I assure you that there were takers then, just as there are today.
 If you have never done it, try watching just 10 minutes of “Televangelism” and see how perverted a “Jesus man” will become for money.
-The Popoff’s are the latest scam artists on the scene.
+Tune in to DAYSTAR TV. –One TV Infomercial after another with Jesus “seed-faith” money lining their pretty pockets and “ministry”.
+The Popoff’s reemerge as the latest scam artists on the scene.
 If you are not as repulsed and angered as was Jude, something is off-kilter in your faith.

 How many of our churches deny such convictions as this and place them into a category of mere preference?
 This is especially true today when the church seems to be so afraid of standing with the truth.
 I suppose because we want to be loved by this world and not rejected?
 Perhaps we are like the healer crooks?
 We are caught up in greed and deception ourselves?
 Regardless, we are warned, “these godless people are doomed.”
 (4b) We can even look backwards to see why we must love truth.
 We have our history as Tudor.
 It teaches us what He did and what He will do today about immoral behaviors and sly, human agendas in the church.